lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Device telemetry: Flatten fixed, common telemetry metrics (cpu, mem, region) into columns; store rare diagnostic keys in SUPER.
 - Evolving product catalog: Keep id, sku, price, category as columns; keep vendor-specific or optional attributes in SUPER, and create a product_attribute table for attributes you need to index/join.

-If you want, provide sample decision rules for a specific dataset (query volume thresholds, cardinality cutoffs) or an example ETL pattern for taking JSON into Redshift and creating a hybrid table.

 ## How does compression differ for SUPER columns and what are performance considerations?
 Short answer